-- Funding amount: IIJA - Funding mechanism: Formula-Based Funding - Allotments: State allotments are based on the results of the most recent quadrennial public water system capital improvement needs survey, with each state (including the Commonwealth of Puerto Rico and the District of Columbia) receiving at least 1% of available funds. - o EPA's FY2023 DWSRF allotments: HERE - Funding breakdown: 49% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these, and 51% are for subsidized loans. - State match requirements: For FY2022 and FY2023, each state would match 10% of its annual capitalization grant.
-For FY2024 through FY2026, the state match would return to 20%. - Program homepage: HERE CRS DWSRF report: HERE
+- Funding amount: IIJA - Funding mechanism: Formula-Based Funding - Allotments: State allotments are based on the results of the most recent quadrennial public water system capital improvement needs survey, with each state (including the Commonwealth of Puerto Rico and the District of Columbia) receiving at least 1% of available funds. - EPA's FY2023 DWSRF allotments: HERE - Funding breakdown: 49% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these, and 51% are for subsidized loans. - State match requirements: For FY2022 and FY2023, each state would match 10% of its annual capitalization grant.
+For FY2024 through FY2026, the state match would return to 20%. - For more information: - Most recent Drinking Water Infrastructure Needs Survey & Assessment: Fact Sheet HERE - Program homepage: HERE - Congressional Research Service DWSRF report: HERE - On February 20, 2024, the EPA announced preliminary Fiscal Year 2024 allotments for the Drinking Water State Revolving Fund.
+View the release HERE.